ktmeaton/plague-phylogeography/README.md

 ### Customize and Curate the Annotations

-Curate metadata with a DB Browser (SQLite), example:
+Curate metadata with a DB Browser (SQLite), examples:

 * ex.
 Add "REMOVE: Not Yersinia pestis" to the column BioSampleComment.
 * ex.
 Add collection data, geographic location, host etc. from literature.